AnimatingLegend/animatinglegend.github.io/README.md

 # animatinglegend.github.io - source code

-This is the official source code to my website [animatinglegend.github.io](https://animatinglegend.github.io/src/index.html).
+Welcome to the official Github repository for my website [animatinglegend.github.io](https://animatinglegend.github.io/src/home.html).

-## what is this?
+## What is this?
 This is basically a mini portfolio so I can put all my work in one place so everyone can view, and this is also what this source code is about !

-The site was made from scratch, using HTML / CSS, and Javascript, and will be frequently updated once a month for blog post's, and any other additons I want to make for the site (*°∀°)=3
+The site was made from scratch, using HTML / CSS, and Javascript.
+This site will be frequently updated for blog post's, and any other additons I want to make for the site.

+**Thank you for visiting, using, and testing the site! ᕕ( ᐛ )ᕗ**